zeitgeistpm/zeitgeist/README.md

 - [authorized](./zrml/authorized) - Offers authorized resolution of disputes.
 - [court](./zrml/court) - An implementation of a court mechanism used to resolve disputes in a decentralized fashion.
+- [liqudity-mining](./zrml/liquidity-mining) - This pallet implements the
+  time-based incentivization with Zeitgeist tokens for continuously providing liquidity to swap pools.
 - [market-commons](./zrml/market-commons) - Contains common operations on markets
   that are used by multiple pallets.
 - [orderbook-v1](./zrml/orderbook-v1) - A naive orderbook implementation that's